datasciencegrok/datasciencegrok/README.md

 ---

 ## 🚀 About Me
-I'm a jupytermishra, who dedicated to sharing insights, updates, and fun knowledge in the data and science fields.
-My mission is to make data science approachable, exciting, and educational for everyone!
+I'm a jupytermishra, who dedicated to make data science approachable, exciting, and educational for everyone!

 🤷‍♂️ What to Expect: